-- How to find the best esophageal cancer treatment center for you
+- How do you find the best esophageal cancer treatment center for you?

-- Five ways to prepare for esophageal cancer surgery
+- What should I do to prepare for esophageal cancer surgery?

-- Three activities to avoid after esophageal cancer surgery
+- Are there any activities to avoid after having esophageal cancer surgery?

 - What environmental factors contribute to your risk of esophageal cancer?

-- Six ways to prepare for esophageal cancer treatment
+- What are some ways to prepare for esophageal cancer treatment?

 - How do you know if you have esophageal cancer?